6 Types of Hard & Immovable Lumps in Dogs: What Is It?

 This article was updated on March 10th, 2024

 Discovering a hard, immovable lump on your dog can be concerning even for the most experienced dog owner.
 While it’s natural to worry, the best way to help your dog is to remain calm, understand the possible causes, and get the lump checked by your vet when you can.
-This article aims to shed some light on the most common causes of hard and immovable lumps on dogs.
+This article aims to shed some light on the most common causes.

 What are the top causes of hard, immovable lumps in dogs?